qorix-group/score/docs/platform_management_plan/quality_management.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 4.1 Quality Resources
 """"""""""""""""""""""
-A dedicated Quality Manager is defined as part of the cross functional feature teams as defined in :doc:`project_management`.
+The Quality Manager :need:`PROCESS_rl__quality_manager` are norminated for the project.
 The Quality Manager :need:`PROCESS_rl__quality_manager`, supported by the
 Project Lead :need:`PROCESS_rl__project_lead`, and all other stakeholders, will ensure that quality activities are actively planned, developed, analyzed, verified, tested, and managed throughout the life cycle of the project.
-As all the implementation takes place within feature development, there is a Quality Manager :need:`PROCESS_rl__quality_manager` appointed in the feature development plan.

 Resources and milestones are planned in Github Issues for all activities.
 Resource and milestone planning is done as defined in the :doc:`project_management`.